 Prepare the physical workplace

 You should prepare the office in order to create a safe working environment.
 There are certain protective measures you should take before you welcome the workers back into the office.
 For instance, you should close some of the common areas – cafeterias, conference rooms, and other collaborative spaces.
 Another solution would be to socially distance them, which is a very good idea.
 With some social distancing floor stickers, you can make sure that your workers never cross the recommended distance among them.
+Although it may seem tough at first, the idea of social distancing is far better than the idea of contracting Covid-19.
+Recommended distances between employees are 6 feet or 2 meters, and these rules should be followed at all times.
+You can rearrange offices for social distancing by moving desks and seats, blocking off certain toilets, and sinks if they’re too close together, and encouraging people to bring in their own food and drinks so people don’t congregate at a fridge or water fountain.
+Hygiene services can help you make sure your office is safe for employees.

 Make some schedules